GPT-Alternatives/gpt_alternatives/README.md

 ## Reference
-If you find our paper / repository useful, please kindly cite out paper.
+If you find our paper/repository useful, please kindly cite our paper.
 ```bibtex
 @misc{gao2023examining,
       title={Examining User-Friendly and Open-Sourced Large GPT Models: A Survey on Language, Multimodal, and Scientific GPT Models},